Getting a Card

 In order to help you keep track of when items are due we provide you with a receipt when you check out an item.
 We also offer an e-mail notification service that will e-mail you three days before an item is due to remind you about the upcoming due date.
 You can access your account information, including items checked out and when they are due, through the Monroe County Library System online catalog.
 You can check your account online here.

 Our books, audio books, and music items may be checked out for three weeks.
-Books and audio books that are not new may be renewed up to two times if no one has placed a hold request on the item.
-New books, new audio books, and music items are not renewable.
+These items, including new releases, may be renewed up to two times if no one has placed a hold request on the item.

-Our movies may be checked out for one week.
-Movies are not renewable.
+Our movies may be checked out for one week and are renewable.

-Our Red Hot Express movies may be checked out for two days and are not renewable.
+Our Red Hot Express movies may be checked out for three days and are not renewable.

 Our items have an overdue fine rate of $0.35 per day.
 There is a maximum overdue fine for each type of material.
 Adult books have a maximum fine of $7.00, Teen books have a maximum fine of $5.00, and Children’s books have a maximum fine of $3.00.
 The maximum fine on media items varies, but it is never more than $7.00.